svc-bi-concepts/test-mkdocs/docs/snowflake-setup.md

     CURRENT_DATABASE() AS DATABASE;
 ```

-Make sure to note down these details as they will be required for the next steps in setting up Fivetran and dbt.
+:pen: Make sure to note down these details as they will be required for the next steps in setting up Fivetran and dbt.

 ## 7. Download Login Details Template